idio-lang/DIPS/source/implementing-idio/evaluator/evaluating-basics.rst

 and return them in a list with the ``IDIO_I_ALTERNATIVE`` intermediate code.

 So, nothing interesting at all.
+The code generator for ``if`` is quite cunning, mind.

 .. _tailp: